drocheam/optrace/docs/source/usage/plots.rst

    otp.any_plotting_function([obj, obj2], ...)

-Plotting is implemented with :obj:`matplotlib`, so settings like size and dpi can be set globally with the :obj:`matplotlib.rcParams`:
+Plotting uses :obj:`matplotlib` under the hood, so advanced settings, including figure size and dpi, can be set globally with the :obj:`matplotlib.rcParams` dictionary:

 .. testcode::